clemby/tournasite/README.md

     ./manage.py syncdb

-Front-end tools are managed using bower.
-To install, simply
+Front-end components are managed using bower.
+To install and build:

-    bower install
+    ./scripts/install-components.sh

 Now you should be ready to run the development server!